glossary

 Common mistake

 The common mistake is treating any stressful health coverage change as the same event.
-A clearer label helps the user open the right official source instead of starting with a private quote funnel.
+A clearer label helps you open the right official source instead of starting with a private quote site.

 How this term appears on HealthPlansGuide

-Qualifying Life Event appears in SEP explainers, the no-contact navigator, and uncertainty playbooks where the next step is to classify the event and verify through HealthCare.gov or the relevant state Marketplace.
+Qualifying Life Event appears in SEP explainers, the self-guided navigator, and uncertainty playbooks where the next step is to classify the event and verify through HealthCare.gov or the relevant state Marketplace.

 Continue this coverage path